alexandervantrijffel/dotnetcorewebapp/README.md

 ## Next steps
 [Deploy a private Docker registry](https://github.com/alexandervantrijffel/kubernetes-tools#install-a-private-docker-registry) to your Kubernetes cluster.
 This allows for deploying new versions of the ASP.NET Core web app by pushing new Docker images to the registry and having the Kubernetes cluster pull the new versions.

+Setup distrubuted storage for persistance of data in the cluster.
+This can be achieved with [Heketi](http://blog.infracloud.io/gluster-heketi-kubernetes) which builds upon GlusterFS.